aredridel/networking-talk/talk.md

 ^ Carriers realized they could transmit data about 2 Mbps, if they used two pairs of wires and differential signalling.
 Suddenly a trunk of 32 phone lines between cities can be run on just 4 wires.
 Existing trunks got replaced with digital switching, controlled at either end by special tones.

 ^ You've probably heard of the Captain Crunch Weenie Whistle?
 Early digital switches would listen for tones from the operator to control channels and route a call onward.
 Well, since the signalling was in-band, someone could blow a whistle with a 2600 hz tone and get the switch to change into trunk control mode.
+The golden age of phone phreaking was born.

 ----